zkpassport/noir-ecdsa/README.md

 This library automatically protects against signature malleability attacks by enforcing canonical signature form.
 For any valid signature `(r, s)`, there could potentially be another valid signature `(r, n - s)` where `n` is the curve order.
 To prevent this, the library checks that `s ≤ n/2`, ensuring only one canonical form is accepted.

-This is implemented by checking that `s ≤ n/2`.
-This assumes the signature you pass has a s value less than n/2, so make sure to preprocess your ECDSA signatures before passing them to the library to ensure this.
+This assumes the signature you pass has a s value less than n/2, otherwise you will get this error: `Signature s value is not in canonical form`.
+So make sure to preprocess your ECDSA signatures before passing them to the library to ensure this.
 You can check how we do this in TypeScript [here](https://github.com/zkpassport/zkpassport-utils/blob/4cd85a51434492bb3d8b323ce8f1321217b9407f/src/circuit-matcher.ts#L256).

 ## Examples